Duchy of Pomerania: War with Silesia

-In 1234 and 1241, Silesian dukes Henry I and Henry II expanded their realm to the North, and even took control of areas north of the Warthe (Warta) river previously held by the Dukes of Pomerania.
-The Griffin dukes, Silesian Piasts, Dukes of Greater Poland, the bishops of Lebus and the bishops of Kammin all competed for the Warthe/Netze (Notec) area, centered around the burgh of Zantoch.
+In 1234 and 1241, Silesian dukes Henry I and Henry II expanded their realm to the North, and even took control of areas north of the Warta river previously held by the Dukes of Pomerania.
+The Griffin dukes, Silesian Piasts, Dukes of Greater Poland, the bishops of Lebus and the bishops of Kammin all competed for the Warta/Noteć area, centered around the burgh of Santok.
 Until 1250, Barnim I, Duke of Pomerania had recovered most of the previous Pomeranian territory and sought to secure them with the settlement of Germans, while Zantoch burgh was held by Przemysł II of Greater Poland.

 Competition for Schlawe-Stolp

 The last member of the Ratiborides branch of the Griffins, Ratibor II, died in 1223.
 This led to a competition between the Griffins and the Pomerelian Samborides for inheritance of Schlawe-Stolp.
 Because Ratibor died during the Danish period, Denmark administered the area until she had to withdraw after the lost Battle of Bornhöved in 1227.
-Barnim I, Duke of Pomerania, took control of the lands immediately after the Danish withdrawal, but had to yield Pomerelian duke Swantopolk's rights, whose relationship to the Ratiborides was closer.
-Swantopolk took over Schlawe-Stolp in 1235–36.
+Barnim I, Duke of Pomerania, took control of the lands immediately after the Danish withdrawal, but had to yield Pomerelian duke Swietopelk's rights, whose relationship to the Ratiborides was closer.
+Swietopelk took over Schlawe-Stolp in 1235–36.
 The Griffins mounted an unsuccessful campaigns to gain the area in 1236–38, 1253, 1259, and 1266.
-After the death of Swantopolk II in 1266, Barnim I took over the area and kept it until 1269, when Rugian prince Wizlaw II took over.
+After the death of Świętopełk II in 1266, Barnim I took over the area and kept it until 1269, when Rugian prince Vitslav II took over.
 He withdrew in 1277 and left the area to Brandenburg.
 In 1283, Mestwin II of Pomerelia took over.
 Competition arose anew after his death in 1294.
-In 1296, Wizlaw's son Sambor launched another campaign.
+In 1296, Vitslav's son Sambor launched another campaign.